GNOME/glib/docs/reference/glib/goption.md

-Title: Commandline option parser
+Title: Commandline Option Parser

-# Commandline option parser
+# Commandline Option Parser

 The GOption commandline parser is intended to be a simpler replacement for the popt library.
 It supports short and long commandline options,